AngryCarrot789/MemoryEngine360/README.md

 ### Next Scan

-Then, if you want to check if any results' current value have changed, click `Next Scan` and it will read the current value of all results and compare it to the value field(s) and remove any results that no longer match (because the value changed)
+This removes scan results whose current value does not match the search query.

+For example, in COD you run First and Next scan for "25" (that being an ammo count), but after first scan, you shot rounds, so the value became 24, and therefore won't show up in the next scan as you're searching for 25.

 There are 2 buttons `First` and `Prev` next to the value field.
-These toggle whether to use the result rows' First value or Previous Value as a search value, instead of using the value field.
+These toggle whether to use the scan results' First Value or Previous Value as a search value, instead of using the search query.

+For example, say you want to find results whose values changed relative to the previous scan (includes first and all subsequent next scans), Select `Prev` and set the `Scan Type` to `NotEqual`

 ## Saved addresses
 ![](MemEngine360-DesktopUI_2025-05-18_00.23.00.png)